xon52/x5-gmaps/README.md

 ![InfoWindow](./demo/public/img/readme-info-window.png)

-InfoWindows are placed with Maps can take a few [options](https://developers.google.com/maps/documentation/javascript/reference/info-window#InfoWindowOptions).
-A `position` option is required.
+InfoWindows are placed with Maps can take a few [options](https://developers.google.com/maps/documentation/javascript/reference/info-window#InfoWindowOptions) using the type `google.maps.InfoWindowOptions`.
+A `position` option `{ lat: number, lng: number }` (Type: `google.maps.LatLngLiteral`) is required.

 They are used to put HTML in and have a close/dismiss button built-in.